georgeonalo/Terraform-Deploy-a-Two-Tier-Architecture-in-AWS/README.md

 # Terraform-Deploy-a-Two-Tier-Architecture-in-AWS

 In this project, we will dive into Terraform.
 Terraform is a open-source Infrastructure as code tool.
 It enables you to build, change, and version resources in the cloud.
 You can work with multiple clouds using Terraform.
-For this article, we will be focusing on the AWS cloud.
+For this project, we will be focusing on the AWS cloud.
 We will architect a 2-Tier Architecture that consists of the following:

 * A VPC with 2 public subnets and 2 private subnets.